dentarg/auth0-blog/_posts/2018-03-01-timeslice-suspense-react16.markdown

 * Computing Power
 * Network Speed

-With these categories spelled out, you start asking the following questions:
+With these categories spelt out, you start asking the following questions:

 - Are the users on a slow network?
 If so, how's the user experience?
 Can we (developers) control the loading states?
-- Are the users on a low end device (devices with low CPU power)?
+- Are the users on a low-end device (devices with low CPU power)?
 If so, is using the app still a memorable experience effectively?
 - Are the users on a fast network?
-If so, is the xperience seamless? no janky UI
+If so, is the experience seamless? no janky UI
-- Are the users on a high end device (devices with high CPU power)?
+- Are the users on a high-end device (devices with high CPU power)?
 If so, is the rendering flawless?

-These are valid questions thats need answers.
-Let's explore how **Time Slicing** and **Suspense**, these upcoming features can help deliver the best user experience for every one.
+These are valid questions that need answers.
+Let's explore how **Time Slicing** and **Suspense**, these upcoming features can help deliver the best user experience for everyone.

 ### Time Slicing

-In Dan's talk, he said "We’ve built a generic way to ensure that high-priority updates like user input don’t get blocked by rendering low-priority updates".
+In Dan's talk, he said: "We’ve built a generic way to ensure that high-priority updates like user input don’t get blocked by rendering low-priority updates".
 What does this mean?
 The ReactJS team named this concept **Time Slicing**.
 Let me explain in simpler terms.

 {% include tweet_quote.html quote_text="We’ve built a generic way to ensure that high-priority updates like user input don’t get blocked by rendering low-priority updates." %}

 ReactJS is concerned about a device's CPU power.
 While rendering, ReactJS ensures that it doesn't block the thread thus causing the app to freeze.

 Time-slicing allows ReactJS, which now runs on _React Fiber_, to split computations of updates on children components into chunks during idle callbacks and rendering work is spread out over multiple frames.
-Now, during the process of asynchronous rendering, it ensures that if a user's device is very fast, updates within the app feels synchronous and if a user's device is slow, the app feels responsive.
+Now, during the process of asynchronous rendering, it ensures that if a user's device is very fast, updates within the app feel synchronous and if a user's device is slow, the app feels responsive.
 No freezing, No janky UI experience!

 ### Suspense

-In Dan's talk, he said "We have built a generic way for components to suspend rendering while they load asynchronous data".
+In Dan's talk, he said: "We have built a generic way for components to suspend rendering while they load asynchronous data".

 The simple definition of the **suspense** feature is that ReactJS can pause any state update until the data been fetched is ready to be rendered.
 In essence, ReactJS suspends the component tree while waiting for the data to be fetched completely.
-During suspension, it goes ahead to handle other high-priority updates.
+During the suspension, it goes ahead to handle other high-priority updates.

 {% include tweet_quote.html quote_text="We have built a generic way for components to suspend rendering while they load asynchronous data." %}